-- 1. It is a fundamental principle that children with SEND have the same right as children without disabilities to be protected from harm and abuse and that standard procedure should be followed (See Child Protection and Safeguarding policy.)
-However in order to ensure that the welfare of children with SEND is safeguarded and promoted, it needs to be recognised that additional action is required.
-This is because children with disabilities have additional needs related to physical, sensory, cognitive and/or communication requirements and many of the problems they face are caused by negative attitudes, prejudice and unequal access to things necessary for a good quality of life. - 2.
-Children with disabilities vulnerable to having poorer outcomes across a range of indicators including low educational attainment, poorer health outcomes and more difficult transitions e.g. into adulthood.
+- It is a fundamental principle that children with SEND have the same right as children without disabilities to be protected from harm and abuse and that standard procedure should be followed (See Child Protection and Safeguarding policy.)
+However, to ensure that the welfare of children with SEND is safeguarded and promoted, it needs to be recognised that additional action is required.
+This is because children with disabilities have additional needs related to physical, sensory, cognitive and/or communication requirements and many of the problems they face are caused by negative attitudes, prejudice, and unequal access to things necessary for a good quality of life. - 2.
+Children with disabilities are vulnerable to having poorer outcomes across a range of indicators including low educational attainment, poorer health outcomes and more difficult transitions e.g. into adulthood.
 They are more likely to suffer family break up and are significantly over-represented in the populations of looked after children and young offenders. - 3.
-Where children with disabilities are looked after they may be placed in residential care rather than family settings, which in turn increase their issues of vulnerability. - 4.
-Families with children with disabilities are more likely to experience poverty and social isolation, and children with special educational needs are often more vulnerable to school exclusion. - 5.
+Families with children with disabilities are more likely to experience poverty and social isolation, and children with special educational needs are often more vulnerable to school exclusion. - 4.
 Research evidence suggests that children with disabilities are at increased risk of abuse and neglect, and that the presence of multiple disabilities appears to increase the risk of both abuse and neglect.
-Children with disabilities can be abused and neglected in ways that other children cannot and the early indicators suggestive of abuse and neglect can be more complicated for children with disabilities. - 6.
-Whilst the practice guidance does not identify specific groups of children with disabilities, particular reference is made to children with speech, language and communication needs.
-This includes those who use non-verbal means of communication as well as a wider group of children who have difficulties communicating with others. - 7.
+Children with disabilities can be abused and neglected in ways that other children cannot and the early indicators suggestive of abuse and neglect can be more complicated for children with disabilities. - 5.
+Whilst the practice guidance does not identify specific groups of children with disabilities, particular reference is made to children with speech, language, and communication needs.
+This includes those who use non-verbal means of communication as well as a wider group of children who have difficulties communicating with others. - 6.
 Various definitions of disability are used across agencies and professionals.
-Whatever definition of 'disability' is used, the key issue is not what the definition is but the impact of abuse or neglect on a child's health, positive development and wellbeing.
-Consideration of how best to ultimately safeguard and promote the child's welfare.
+Whatever definition of 'disability' is used, the key issue is not what the definition is but the impact of abuse or neglect on a child's health, positive development, and wellbeing.